-Throughout the October strike Cybernet operators around the country dutifully identified the locations of available trucks, loyal drivers, unblocked routes, supplies, and demands.
-Cybernet alpha collated these data, and CORFO sent drivers on safe, circuitous routes through cities to deliver food, fuel, spare parts, and critical supplies.
+Throughout the October strike, Cybernet operators around the country dutifully identified the locations of available trucks, loyal drivers, unblocked routes, supplies, and demands.
+Cybernet alpha collated these data, and CORFO sent drivers along safe, circuitous routes through cities to deliver food, fuel, spare parts, and other necessities.
 One senior government official, referring to the particularly bleak 17 October, later asserted, “the government would have collapsed that night if it had not had the cybernetic tool.”

 By June 1973 the situation was looking grim.
 There was a slew of new labor strikes throughout Chile, consumer goods were becoming scarce, and hunger became a common concern.
 On 29 June a column of tanks commanded by Colonel Roberto Souper rumbled into the capital city of Santiago and encircled the presidential palace as residents fled in panic.
 The colonel ordered his rebel squadron to attack.
 The majority of the military was still loyal to the constitutional government, however, and they hastily arrived to set the coup attempt asunder.
 Several weeks later a right-wing paramilitary contingent assassinated President Allende’s assistant.
 Beer and Flores observed these events with consternation, feeling that the quick completion of Cybersyn may be the only way to patch up the economy and ease tensions in time to save Allende’s presidency.
 They worked to exhaustion to finish the system and bring it online, but it seemed increasingly likely that the foreign meddlers would get their way.

 General Pinochet, one of the primary instigators of the coup, grew weary of phone negotiations and ordered the air force to attack the historic palace.
-Low-flying jet aircraft pounded the building with democracy-seeking rockets.
+Low-flying jet aircraft pounded the building with a democracy-seeking rocket.
 Sections collapsed as a column of smoke billowed from the roof.
 Sometime around 2:30pm, amidst the explosions and choking smoke, Allende ordered his fellow defenders to surrender lest they all be killed.
 They did as he asked.
-Before leaving the building Allende’s personal physician returned to the president’s office and found Allende dead.
+Before leaving the building, Allende’s personal physician returned to the president’s office.
+There he found Allende dead.
 After sending everyone away the president had evidently shot himself through the head with his AK-47 assault rifle, a gift from Fidel Castro.
 He was 65 years old.

 Nixon and Kissinger’s political broken eggs soon congealed into a colossal, appalling omelette with extra demagogue sauce.
 As the presidential palace still burned, General Pinochet suspended the constitution, dissolved Congress, and installed himself and other military leaders as the new government.
 This junta imposed strict censorship and curfew upon the populace.
 Troops gathered and imprisoned citizens who disapproved of the administration’s politics.
 The National Stadium of Chile, a sports arena, was repurposed into a detention center where over 40,000 people would eventually be held.
 Men were kept in the field and gallery, and women were locked away in the swimming pool changing rooms.
 Interrogations were carried out in the bicycle track.

 Flores was finally released and exiled in the late 1970s, and he relocated to California with the assistance of Amnesty International.
 He spent the remainder of the Pinochet years earning a PhD in philosophy and making a small fortune programming software.
 Meanwhile Stafford Beer abandoned most of his worldly belongings and moved to a small cottage in Wales.
-He gave up such luxuries as indoor plumbing and telephone service and devoted much of the rest of his life to his poetry, his artwork, and his beard.
+He gave up such luxuries as telephone service and indoor plumbing, and devoted much of the rest of his life to his poetry, his artwork, and his beard.
 He advocated and practiced cybernetic techniques for the rest of his days.

 General Augusto Pinochet remained the de facto dictator in Chile until 1988, when he acquiesced to pressure from the citizenry, the UN, and the Catholic church to reform the constitution and hold a new presidential election.
 The Chilean people declined to re-elect him.
 He stepped down in 1990, though he remained as Commander-in-Chief of the Chilean Army.
 In 1998, the new government indicted the general for crimes against humanity, and a magistrate in Spain issued an international arrest warrant.
-Six days later—nearly a decade after leaving office he was apprehended in a London clinic where he was undergoing back surgery.
+Six days later—nearly a decade after leaving office—Pinochet was apprehended in a London clinic where he was undergoing back surgery.
 Following a 16-month legal battle, Britain ruled to allow Pinochet to return to Chile rather than extradite him to Spain.
 Back in his homeland the elderly ex-dictator lived a mostly quiet life while Chilean courts argued over his eligibility for incarceration.
 He died of heart failure on 10 December 2006, aged 91, having never been convicted of any crime.